Find out how to easily track your water use by conducting a meter test or regularly reading your meter.

 You can monitor or check your water use levels by reading your water meter and recording the amounts.
 This can help you confirm a bill or identify which appliances and activities use the most water.

-To check your meter, read the black numbers from left to right.
-The black numbers represent kilolitres (1000 litres) and the red numbers represent litres.
+- Read the black numbers from left to right – the black numbers represent kilolitres (1000 litres) and the red numbers represent litres.
 We charge per kilolitre.

 - Read your meter at approximately the same time each day (note both the black and red numbers).

 - Calculate your water use by subtracting the previous meter reading from the current reading.